Hauptinhalt

 Recently, we developed a MassQL-Integrated Molecular Networking Approach for the Discovery and Substructure Annotation of Bioactive Cyclic Peptides from the marine sponge-derived fungus Stachylidium bicolor 293 K04.

-These projects are investigated by Bastian Brand and Tim Berger.
+Projects 1 + 2 are investigated by Tim Berger.